UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.rst

    - HPC2N: CLUSTER=kebnekaise
    - UPPMAX: no CLUSTER, as said above - i.e. just c=parcluster;
    - LUNARC: CLUSTER=cosmos R2023b
-   - NSC: no CLUSTER, just c=parcluster;
+   - NSC: CLUSTER=tetralith
-   - PDC: no CLUSTER, as said above - i.e. just c=parcluster;
+   - PDC: no CLUSTER, as said above - i.e. just c=parcluster; NO OTHER JOB SETTINGS!
+Here you instead start an interactive session first!

    Remember, the project-id is: